AET-DevOps25/team-devoops/server/user/README.md

 # Build and tag the Docker image
 docker build -t meet_at_mensa/user .

-# Run the Docker container on port 8082
+# Run the Docker container on port 8083
-docker run --name user-service -p 8082:80 meet_at_mensa/user
+docker run --name user-service -p 8083:80 meet_at_mensa/user

 # List running containers (if needed)
 docker ps

 # Stop the container
 docker stop user-service

+# Remove the container
+docker remove user-service
 ```

-The application will be available at `http://localhost:8082`.
+The application will be available at `http://localhost:8083`.